technofocus-pte/fbrcdtafctrydepth/Lab Guides/Use Case 05/Use Case 05.md

 3. Wait for the deployment to complete.
 It takes 2-3 minutes to complete.
 When your new workspace opens, it should be empty.

+    ![A screenshot of a computer Description automatically generated](./media/image5.png)

 ## Task 2: Create a Warehouse in Microsoft Fabric